Fix: Pusher Not Working — Events Not Received, Channel Auth Failing, or Connection Dropping

 Events received by the sender — by default, the triggering client also receives the event.
 To exclude the sender, pass the socket_id: pusher.trigger('channel', 'event', data, { socket_id: senderSocketId }).
 Get the socket ID from pusherClient.connection.socket_id on the client.

-For related real-time issues, see Fix: Liveblocks Not Working and Fix: Supabase Not Working.
+For related real-time issues, see Fix: Liveblocks Not Working, Fix: Supabase Not Working, Fix: Socket.IO Not Connecting, and Fix: tRPC Not Working.

 Solo developer based in Japan.
 Every solution is cross-referenced with official documentation and tested before publishing.